 A great deal of exposition is presented as dinner conversation.
 Even though only one of them, the archeologist Sir William Brinton, has been to the site of Exham Priory before, all the guests already know something of the history of the place.
 As they enjoy the first courses of a delightful dinner, complete with the sounds of clinking tableware and wineglasses (although thankfully no one speaks with their mouth full), each contributes information.
-They cheerfully discuss legends of indescribable rites and nameless orgies performed at the Druidical (or pre-Druid) temple and continued by the Romans as part of the worship of Cybele, hideous hints of human sacrifice, the “strange and powerful” monastic order that occupied the priory before the land was given to the 1st Baron de la Poer in 1261, “ridiculous spooky tales” surrounding the de la Poers as their terrible reputation developed, including traditional ballads concerning villainous ladies of that family, and finally the story of the army of rats that poured out of the priory months after it had been abandoned to devour everything in their path.
+They cheerfully discuss legends of indescribable rites and nameless orgies performed at the Druidical (or pre-Druid) temple and continued by the Romans as part of the worship of Cybele; hideous hints of human sacrifice; the “strange and powerful” monastic order that occupied the priory before the land was given to the 1st Baron de la Poer in 1261; “ridiculous spooky tales” surrounding the de la Poers as their terrible reputation developed, including traditional ballads concerning villainous ladies of that family; and finally the story of the army of rats that poured out of the priory months after it had been abandoned to devour everything in their path.
 No one’s disturbed by any of these old stories.
 Everyone’s having a good time.

 Then Delapore–or, de la Poer, since he’s reverted to the original spelling of his family name–talks about the incidents that led to this occasion.

 Soon after taking up residence in his newly restored home, the agitation of the tapestries in his bedroom, the sounds of rats slithering down inside the stone walls, the peculiar actions of Pluto and the other cats–plus some unpleasant dreams–guided him down to the remains of the ancient temple in the priory’s Roman-vaulted sub-cellar.
-Captain Norrys joined him to witness these strange events–at least, Norrys observed the cats’ strange behavior, but couldn’t hear the rats.
+Captain Norrys joined him to witness these strange events.
+At least, Norrys observed the cats’ strange behavior, but he couldn’t hear the rats.